mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/11/asm-security.md

 gcloud endpoints services deploy dns-spec.yaml
 ```

-Finally, we could now deploy our [Kubernetes manifest](https://gist.github.com/mathieu-benoit/19c020c9a1cbe19e0541316502358f91) containing all the object needed to deploy our ingress gateway (`Deployment`, `Service`, `Ingress`, `BackendConfig` and `ManagedCertificate`):
+With that, we could now deploy our [Kubernetes manifest](https://gist.github.com/mathieu-benoit/19c020c9a1cbe19e0541316502358f91) containing all the object needed to deploy our ingress gateway (`Deployment`, `Service`, `Ingress`, `BackendConfig` and `ManagedCertificate`):
 ```
 ingressNamespace=asm-ingress
 kubectl create ns $ingressNamespace